xiaohangt/RMDO/README.md

 cd dependencies/open_spiel
-export BUILD_WITH_ACPC=ON # to compile with the optional universal poker game variant ./install.sh pip install -e . # This will start a compilation process.
+export BUILD_WITH_ACPC=ON # to compile with the optional universal poker game variant ./install.sh pip3 install -e . # This will start a compilation process.
 Will take a few minutes.
 ```

 ## Running Experiments